 - If you eat at TS once per day, lean towards DDP.

-- If you like to have as much paid for in advance of the trip without the stress of sticker shock 2-3 times per day and want to save the 18% tip you don't pay at QS restaurants, the DDP is the way to go.
+- If you like to have as much paid for in advance of the trip without the stress of sticker shock 2-3 times per day and want to save the 18% tip you do not pay at QS restaurants, the DDP is the way to go.

 See how personal this decision is?